Skip to main content

 Taskade was one of the first SaaS workspaces to ship a native MCP server (v6.148) because the Workspace DNA model maps cleanly onto MCP's tool/resource abstractions.
 MCP servers advertise tools; Taskade workspaces already have a tool surface (Projects, Agents, Automations).
 MCP servers advertise resources; Taskade workspaces already have addressable resources (/share/apps/{id}, /spaces/{id}, /d/{projectId}).
 MCP servers need OAuth2; Taskade already had OAuth2 for the public API.

-The shipping path was therefore short — most of the work was wiring the existing surfaces into MCP tool definitions and exposing the Virtual File System (VFS) that Taskade EVE uses internally.
+The shipping path was therefore short, most of the work was wiring the existing surfaces into MCP tool definitions and opening up the same app files that Taskade EVE works on.

 The architectural picture